Gemba/skyscraper/docs/CLIHELP.md

 Adds the specified region to the top of the existing default internal region priority list.
 Only one region is supported with this configuration.
 For a permanent setup you should consider setting this in [`config.ini`](CONFIGINI.md#region) instead.

-Read more about how regions are handled in general [here](REGIONS.md).
+Read more about how [regions are handled in general](REGIONS.md) in this user manual.

 !!! info